EnvDroneSense/xml_GCP_converter/README.md

 # XML to GCP Converter

-A simple tool to convert Agisoft Metashape marker export XML files to GCP (Ground Control Point) text format for photogrammetry workflows.
+A simple tool to convert Agisoft Metashape marker export XML files to GCP (Ground Control Point) text format for OpenDroneMap.

 ## Features